Fethienv/django-sharding/README.md

 ```

-That's all

 ### TO DO:
-- Add more related Fileds (OneToOneField, ...etc.)
+- Add more related Fileds.
 - multithreading for loops
 - add mange.py command to auto insert databases names in default database and dump fixtures (python manage.py load_shard_dbs)
-- Add on_delete = CASCADE
+- Add on_delete = CASCADE To ShardedForeignKeyField
-- more work on ManyToManyField (add read and write databases, ... etc)

 ### Contribute:
 - Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.